 Descended from English folklore, Robin Hood has been a consistent character in the Hollywood stable.
-After a few years pass, another wave of interest in the heroic outlaw is reinvigorated as Robin and his band of merry men holds audiences captive with their adventurous – and oftentimes romantic – escapades.
+After a few years pass, another wave of interest in the heroic outlaw is reinvigorated as Robin and his band of merry men hold audiences captive with their adventurous – and oftentimes romantic – escapades.
 Most of us, irrespective of age, love some incarnation of the Robin Hood tale.

 Through various reimagining’s, the general tale has been told on stage, in musicals, on the big and small screen, through comedy and drama.
 There have even been a few spin-offs featuring Robin’s daughter played by a young Keira Knightley in Princess of Thieves.
 Vampire Bill – I mean Stephen Moyer – also stars as an illegitimate Prince.
 Yes.
 This movie is a real thing.

-In any case, since the Hollywood machine has recently announced that Robin Hood will be revisited, I thought it might be fun to have a peek at my favourite Robin Hood adaptations.
+In any case, since the Hollywood machine has recently announced that Robin Hood will be revisited, I thought it might be fun to have a peek at my favorite Robin Hood adaptations.
 My three choices coincidentally come from three different mediums.
 While they all have Robin Hood (and his merry men) in common, they are each its own creation, different in tone and texture.

 The Prince of Thieves (1991)